UE2020/tenebra/README.md

 # Tenebra

 Tenebra is a video-streaming server.
-Connect to Tenebra with a compatible client to view and control this machine's screen.
+Connect to Tenebra with a compatible client to view and control another machine's screen.

-Tenebra mercator videonis-fluentis est. Iunge ad Tenebram cliente compatibile ut spectes iubeasque hanc machinam.
+Tenebra mercator videonis-fluentis est. Iunge ad Tenebram cliente compatibile ut spectes iubeasque machinam aliam.

 ## Usage